LIFT Open Market Shared Equity

 We will assess applications within 5 working days of receipt of all supporting documents.

-To support your application, you are required to provide the following:
+To support your application, you need to provide the following:

-• One mortgage decision in principle, unless you are over 60 and applying without a mortgage
+• One mortgage decision in principle, unless you are over 60 in housing need and applying without a mortgage

 • Your most recent 3 months’ bank statements for all accounts held for each applicant